RockNRui/Black-Box-Library/README.md

 (Utility and tool functions for various tasks.)

-`bb:lib/void_kill` - Puts an entity in the void and kills them.
+`bb:lib/void_kill/call` - Puts an entity in the void and kills them.

-`bb:lib/get_target_status/get_missing_health` - Returns the target's missing health from their max health in $target_missing_health bbl.storage
+`bb:lib/get_target_status/get_missing_health/call` - Returns the target's missing health from their max health in $target_missing_health bbl.storage

-`bb:lib/get_target_status/get_percentage_health` - Returns the target's percentage health remaining in $percentage_health_remaining bbl.storage
+`bb:lib/get_target_status/get_percentage_health/call` - Returns the target's percentage health remaining in $percentage_health_remaining bbl.storage

-`bb:lib/minuslevels/main` - Removes X levels WORTH of xp from the player.
+`bb:lib/minuslevels/call` - Removes X levels WORTH of xp from the player.
 This should be ran as the desired player, with the desired levels set by `/scoreboard players set $minuslevel bbl.xp X` (Replace X) in the same function, a line prior.

-`bb:lib/rng` - Returns a random number between two values, set by `scoreboard players set $rng_min bbl.rng X` for the min value and `scoreboard players set $rng_max bbl.rng Y` for the max value.
+`bb:lib/rng/call` - Returns a random number between two values, set by `scoreboard players set $rng_min bbl.rng X` for the min value and `scoreboard players set $rng_max bbl.rng Y` for the max value.

 `bb:lib/drop/checked/X` - Drops a slot from the players inventory.
 X is the ID of the slot you wish to drop, also supports `mainhand`.

-`bb:lib/chat_spam` - Run to clear chat with blank lines.
+`bb:lib/chat/fill_blank/call` - Run to clear chat with blank lines.

-`bb:lib/query_light_level` - Return the light at itself in `$light_level bbl.storage`.
+`bb:internal/systems/query_light_level` - Return the light at itself in `$light_level bbl.storage`.

-`bb:lib/hide_feedback` - Run in chat menus when a player clicks a button to temporarily disable the sendCommandFeedback gamerule to prevent spamming chat with feedback.
+`bb:lib/chat/hide_feedback/call` - Run in chat menus when a player clicks a button to temporarily disable the sendCommandFeedback gamerule to prevent spamming chat with feedback.
 Doesn't turn the gamerule on if it is off.

-`bb:lib/set_display_light_from_block` - Sets the light level of a block, text, or item display to the light level of the block it's in.
+`bb:internal/systems/set_display_light_from_block` - Sets the light level of a block, text, or item display to the light level of the block it's in.

-`bb:lib/vanilla_item_clear/example` - A system that can be used to clear "vanilla" (lacking `tag:{}` nbt) versions of items.
-See this function for an example of how to call the system.
-(Note: Incompatible with items that have durability.)

-`bb:lib/vanilla_item_replace/example` - A system that can be used to replace "vanilla" (lacking `tag:{}` nbt) versions of items with a specified item.
-See this function for an example of how to call the system.
-(Note: This system has much less features then its clearing counterpart, as its sole intentional use is to replace knowledge books for custom crafting mechanics.)
-(Note: Incompatible with items that have durability.)

-`bb:lib/no_iframes` - Cancels i-frames on an entity.
+`bb:internal/systems/no_iframes` - Cancels i-frames on an entity.
 Use after applying a different source of damage.

-`bb:call/hpm/player/heal, bb:call/hpm/player/damage/true, bb:call/hpm/mob/heal and bb:call/hpm/mob/damage/true` - A set of 4 functions to deal true damage or healing to players or mobs.
-Requires the entity's score in `bbl.damage_queue` or `bbl.heal_queue` to be set to the desired damage or healing.

-`bb:lib/danger_check/query` - Queries if the player is in danger (with the asociated `bbl.in_danger` tags above) and gives the player a generic error message if they are found to be in danger.
+`bb:internal/systems/danger_check/query` - Queries if the player is in danger (with the asociated `bbl.in_danger` tags above) and gives the player a generic error message if they are found to be in danger.

-`bb:lib/move_detector/generic_listen` - After 12 ticks starts listening for any player movement or mouse movement, and when found triggers the tag function `#minecraft:bbl/move/generic` once.
+`bb:lib/move_detector/generic_listen/call` - After 12 ticks starts listening for any player movement or mouse movement, and when found triggers the tag function `#minecraft:bbl/move/generic` once.

-`bb:lib/pldata/read` - Reads a data storage unique to the player into `bbl:pldata sudo_root.working_data`.
+`bb:lib/pldata/read/call` - Reads a data storage unique to the player into `bbl:pldata sudo_root.working_data`.

-`bb:lib/pldata/write` - Writes data from `bbl:pldata sudo_root.working_data` into a data storage unique to the player.
+`bb:lib/pldata/write/call` - Writes data from `bbl:pldata sudo_root.working_data` into a data storage unique to the player.
 (Note: Always read before making any changes to the working data, or writing at all.
 Other systems use this, it's not just for your data!)
 (An example of where to write to it: `sudo_root.working_data.my_example_field` Just try and use something unique to you, e.g. `sudo_root.working_data.spellsnbells.count`)

-`bb:lib/concat/start` - Concats (Aka, makes an array into one string) the array in `bbl:concat sudo_root.array` into the string `bbl:concat sudo_root.string`
+`bb:internal/systems/string_manip/concat/start` - Concats (Aka, makes an array into one string) the array in `bbl:concat sudo_root.array` into the string `bbl:concat sudo_root.string`

-`bb:lib/hard_reset_map` - Runs the corresponding tag function.
+`bb:internal/systems/hard_reset_map` - Runs the corresponding tag function.
 This should be safe to spam!

-`bb:lib/soft_reset_50b` - Runs the corresponding tag function.
+`bb:internal/systems/soft_reset_50b` - Runs the corresponding tag function.
 Meant to only reset things in a small 50 block area, it is up to the mapper to apply such distance limitations.
 This should be safe to spam!

-`bb:lib/prime_map_for_release` - Runs the corresponding tag function.
+`bb:internal/systems/prime_map_for_release` - Runs the corresponding tag function.
 This should be safe to spam!

-`bb:lib/tp_to_xyz/get_xyz` - Stores position information in the storage and scoreboards `bbl:tp sudo_root.full`, `bbl:tp sudo_root.[x, y , or z],` and `bbl.tp_xyz.[x, y, or z]`
+`bb:internal/systems/tp_to_xyz/get_xyz` - Stores position information in the storage and scoreboards `bbl:tp sudo_root.full`, `bbl:tp sudo_root.[x, y , or z],` and `bbl.tp_xyz.[x, y, or z]`

-`bb:lib/tp_to_xyz/call/storage, bb:lib/tp_to_xyz/call/storage_seperate and bb:lib/tp_to_xyz/call/score` - Tps the entity to the cordinates stored in the respective previously mentioned variables.
+`bb:internal/systems/tp_to_xyz/call/storage, bb:internal/systems/tp_to_xyz/call/storage_seperate and bb:internal/systems/tp_to_xyz/call/score` - Tps the entity to the cordinates stored in the respective previously mentioned variables.

-`relco:` - A system to get the relative cordinates between two points.
+`bb:internal/systems/relco/help` - A system to get the relative cordinates between two points.
 Run `/function relco:help` in-game for more information.

-`inv:save` & `inv:load` - A system to save and load the player's inventory to and from a storage space.
+`bb:lib/inv/save/call` & `bb:lib/inv/save/load` - A system to save and load the player's inventory to and from a storage space.
 (For more info, see: https://github.com/McTsts/inv-manipulation)